sswatson/indexed-table/README.md

   .single();
 ```

-## When to Use Microtable
+## When to Use IndexedTable

-You can think of a `Microtable` like a souped-up Javascript `Map`.
+You can think of a `IndexedTable` like a souped-up Javascript `Map`.
 It:

 1. Supports arbirarily many columns instead of just two (keys and values).
 2. Supports constant-time lookup of any column value based on any combination of other columns.

 These capabilities are especially useful as an alternative to the pattern of storing the same data in multiple `Map` objects to support a variety of different lookup patterns that you need in your application.
 DataFrame libraries are seldom used for this purpose because they are large and their ergonomics are not well-suited to it.
-Microtable is small enough to be used in place of `Map` whenever it would be convenient.
+IndexedTable is small enough to be used in place of `Map` whenever it would be convenient.

-## When not to use Microtable
+## When not to use IndexedTable

-Microtable is not a replacement for a relational database.
+IndexedTable is not a replacement for a relational database.
 It does not provide features like transactions, joins, aggregations, sorting, and many other features that relational databases provide.

-Likewise, Microtable is not a replacement for a full-featured DataFrame library.
+Likewise, IndexedTable is not a replacement for a full-featured DataFrame library.
 It achieves its small size by omitting many features that are important for data analysis but not necessary for use cases that are doable but cumbersome with a `Map`.

 In summary, here are the options mentioned in this README in increasing order of size and complexity:

 1. `Map`, built-in - a two-column store that supports fast lookup of values based on keys.
-2. `Microtable`, 3 KB - a multi-column store that supports fast lookup of data based on any combination of columns.
+2. `IndexedTable`, 3 KB - a multi-column store that supports fast lookup of data based on any combination of columns.
-3. `DataFrame`, ~100 KB - a multi-column store that includes a wide variety of statistically useful features, typically including the ones provided by Microtable.
+3. `DataFrame`, ~100 KB - a multi-column store that includes a wide variety of statistically useful features, typically including the ones provided by IndexedTable.
 4. In-memory relational database, ~1000 KB - a multi-table store with most or all of the features of a `DataFrame` library and many additional features.
 5. Persistent relational database, N/A - a multi-table store with all of the features of an in-memory relational database plus the ability to store data durably in a centralized way.